DanielCunha97/AzureFunction/README.md

 # AzureFunction
-This is an Azure Function that insert logs into an Azure sql server.
+This is an Azure Function that inserts logs into an Azure sql server database.
-We can insert logs from two ways:
+We can insert records in two ways:
   - By Request Body:
           - https://azurefunctionapp20211111105214.azurewebsites.net/api/HttpExample
           - {